 To get a feel of what e-learning is like, try taking a free taster course online.
 If you don't have internet access at home, you can get free access at libraries.
 Staff will also be able to help you.

 The Open University

-The Open University (OU) is the largest university in Europe, with more than two million people taking courses to further their careers, make up for missed opportunities, or pursue personal interests.
+The Open University (OU) is the largest university in Europe.
 Open University courses generally have no entry requirements, and no upper age limit.
 Courses range from short courses for people who have never studied before to specialist courses aimed at postgraduates.